 Evaluate your policy’s deductible structure.
 Many plans include hurricane-specific deductibles, often calculated as a percentage of the home’s insured value.
 For example, a $300,000 property with a 2% deductible means $6,000 out-of-pocket costs before coverage activates.
 Are these costs manageable in an emergency?

 Check policy limits to verify they align with your property’s value and repair costs.
 Coverage for personal belongings, temporary housing, or other living expenses might not be sufficient without add-ons.
 Has the policy been updated to account for recent home improvements or rising rebuilding costs?
+Renters insurance is also crucial for protecting personal belongings in rental properties, especially in high-risk areas.

 Steps to File a Claim After a Hurricane